Advanced Academics and Talent Development

 Participation in a gifted program in another school district does not necessarily qualify a student for services in Roseville Area Schools.
 Be sure to share your child's gifted identification data with the Advanced Academics and Talent Development coordinator, and we will review the records to determine how to best serve the student in our district.
 Email Trina Hira at trina.hira@isd623.org or call her at 651-604-3649.

-Lead Teachers in AVID and AATD
+Lead Teachers in AATD

 Bridget Gagnelius, Brimhall